 “UR The Worst” Cupcakes

-Don't have a steady hand for neat dessert-decorating?
+Don’t have a steady hand for neat dessert-decorating?
 Stick a little sign into your cupcakes instead.
-Get a bunch of stand-offish messages with these Insult Cupcake Toppers for Anti-Valentine's Day.
+Get a bunch of stand-offish messages with these [/caption]

 Mark Your Macarons

 Tip 4: Pick a theme to coordinate the decor and what you want guests to wear.
 Wear black.
 Suggest an unsexy or date-from-hell costume.
 Require all guests to wear their bathrobes.
 And no, not any sexy, silky, kimono ones either.
-We're talking terry cloth types.
-For the décor, start by typing up a banner, like this pretty (and sh*tty) "Love Stinks, Cupid is Stupid" banner in a deceptively sweet pink shade.
-Plaster images of Cupid getting shot all over the place.
-Why does he get to shoot all the arrows anyway?
-Isn't that fun?!
+We’re talking terry cloth types.
+For the décor, start by typing up a banner, like this pretty (and sh*tty) “[/caption]

 Tip 5: A few activities can’t hurt … (like spurned love can).
 Once everyone’s had a few drinks, they can be enthusiastic about swinging a bat at an Anti-Valentine’s Day piñata.
 Put sour gummy worms or black licorice in there, something more sour or salty than sweet.
 You could bring out the Cards Against Humanity game, or do anti-Valentine’s Day charades, with topics like “worst date ever” and “turn-offs.”
 Umm … it might help if no exes are there.